 Bio of Author, Claire Krulikowski

 Hi, I am author and freelance writer Claire Krulikowski,presently residing in Talent, Oregon, five miles north of Ashland.

-My India travel memoir, Moonlight on the Ganga has been out in an updated print edition and as a new e-book.
-(When ordering through resellers, make sure you purchase the 2016 Open Road Media edition).
-The ebook is available as a Kindle, Nook, Ibook, KOBO, and others.
+My India travel memoir, Moonlight on the Ganga has been out in an updated print and ebook edition (via Open Road) This new edition is available in both print and ebook editiions on several platforms including: Kindle, Nook, Ibook, KOBO, and others.

 As a freelance/contract writer, articles I've written have appeared in national, trade, and regional publications, including Organic Style Magazine, Northwest Prime Time News, Wellbeing Journal, Quality Digest, NAPM Magazine, Purchasing Magazine, and regional newspapers - including those near my new home, the Medford Mail Tribune, Ashland's Daily Tidings, among many others.

 I enjoyed a 20-year career in procurement and purchasing management, continually attempting to carve out some time for writing, yet it was when a merger/restructuring was taking place that I received a well-funded severance package that enabled me to spend focused time reconnecting with my love of writing.
 In a future ewsletter releases, I'll share the vision that erupted within my mind during a weekly conference with my former director that led me to interrupt him with a question: "Can I just leave?"
 He'd initially thought I'd meant leave the room, but my intent was much more far reaching.

 After Leaving Corporate

 By "leaving everything I knew behind," and listening to my soul's call, I allowed a new life story to be written.
 Daily, I sat on my back deck and wondered about the purposefulness of my life.